evrythng/scanthng.js/README.md

-**Note: specifying other `method` and `type` combinations to `method=2d` and `type=qr_code` will still use the camera stream, but will query the web API instead of analysing the image locally, and at a slower rate.**
+**Note: specifying other `method` and `type` combinations to `method=2d` and `type=qr_code` will still use the camera stream, but will query the web API instead of analysing the image locally, and at a slower rate by default (300ms vs 2000ms).
+The minimum scan rate for non-native scanning is 500ms.**

 ## Scan a QR code value only